List of captive orcas: Kandu V

 Kandu V was a dominant female Icelandic orca, caught in 1977 and kept at SeaWorld San Diego in California.
 On 21 August 1989, she attempted to rake a 24-year-old newcomer orca, Corky II, during a live show.
-She struck Corky II behind her dorsal fin, the resulting impact fracturing Kandu's upper jaw and severing major arteries.
+She struck Corky II behind her dorsal fin; the resulting impact fracturing Kandu's upper jaw and severing major arteries.
 The crowd was quickly ushered out, and after a 45-minute hemorrhage, Kandu V died.
 Her daughter, Orkid, was 11 months old at the time of the accident.

 Kandu VII

 Kandu VII was a male orca housed at Marineland of Canada in the 1980s.
 He was caught in Iceland.
 Kandu VII fathered 11 orca calves there: six with Nootka V and five with Kiska.
 None of Kandu's calves survived past age six.

 Kanduke

 Kanduke (can-duke) was captured from T pod in British Columbia, Canada, in August 1975.
 When captured, he was about 14 ft and weighed about 2600 lb, which made him about 4–5 years old.
 His mother is thought to be T7.
-He was sent to Sealand of the Pacific, Victoria, and then sold to Marineland, Canada.
+He was sent to Sealand of the Pacific, Victoria, and then sold to Marineland of Canada.
 In January 1987, he was sold and moved to SeaWorld Orlando.

 While at Marineland of Canada, he did 'water work' with his trainers, but once at SeaWorld he was described as a "moody and unpredictable" whale and the 'water work' was stopped.
 At SeaWorld Orlando, Kanduke often fought with a younger Icelandic male named Kotar.
 The aggression became increasingly serious.
 After an incident in which Kotar bit Kanduke's penis and caused an infection and show cancellations, the exhibitors decided to move the smaller whale to the newly opened SeaWorld San Antonio.
 On 20 September 1990, Kanduke died of St. Louis encephalitis, which is transmitted by mosquitoes.
 The cause of his death was later determined using information from his necropsy report provided by the Freedom of Information Act.
-This disease is non-existent in wild orcas because they don't spend enough time on the surface for mosquitoes to bite them.
+This disease is non-existent in wild orcas because they do not spend enough time on the surface for mosquitoes to bite them.
 However, in captivity, the behavior of "logging" (i.e. just floating at the surface) puts orcas at risk for mosquito-borne illnesses.
 Kanduke has since become a grandfather with the births of Sumar, Tekoa, and Malia.